Breastfeeding is an amazing experience for both mother and baby.

 It took a lot of work and dedication (my life revolved around this battle for a few days) but it was worth it to be able to return to a pain-free, enjoyable nursing experience.

-How can you prevent thrush in the future?
+How to prevent thrush in the future

 I use a new towel after each bath, wear 100% cotton panties, and use a mild soap for bathing.